NordyVlasman/declarative-swiftui/README.md

 # DeclarativeUI

-A description of this package.
+A SwiftUI package for creating UI using JSON.

+*Usage description is coming soon.*